bensoer/wiki-ben/docs/kubernetes/kubernetes-on-hyperv.md

-Kubernetes is a powerfull platform for deploying Docker and container based applications

-==Setup A Kubernetes Cluster on Hyper-V==
+# Setup A Kubernetes Cluster on Hyper-V

 === Configure Virtual Machines===